zerodarkio/websensor/README.md

 # ZeroDark Web Sensor

 This is web sensor (honeypot) that can be used with the ZeroDark platform to capture all traffic.
 It will send the data to the platform for enrichment and storage.
+It allows for the capture of web traffic over both HTTP and HTTPS.

 You can sign up on https://beta.zerodark.io/accounts/register/